webfx-demos/webfx-demo-enzoclocks/README.md

 ## Reusability

-This demo demonstrates how you can reuse existing libraries written in JavaFx in a WebFx application.
+This demo demonstrates how you can reuse existing libraries written in JavaFX in a WebFX application.
-Here, it is using [Enzo][hansolo-enzo-link], a JavaFx library which implements many controls, and in particular this clock control with 4 different designs.
+Here, it is using [Enzo][hansolo-enzo-link], a JavaFX library which implements many controls, and in particular this clock control with 4 different designs.
 The flip effect when clicking on a clock to display the settings on its back is also taken from this library.

 ## Responsive design

-JavaFx has a great feature to implement responsive design in your application (as already described in this [previous demo][demo-responsive-link]).
+JavaFX has a great feature to implement responsive design in your application (as already described in this [previous demo][demo-responsive-link]).

 For example, this demo layouts the clocks according to the window width & height using a circles packer algorithm, a performance that is not achievable with a standard responsive design approach based on CSS rules.